Datavault-UK/automate-dv-docs/docs/worked_example/we_loading.md

 3. A payload.
 The payload consists of concrete data for an entity, i.e. a customer record.
 This could be a name, a date of birth, nationality, age, gender or more.
-The payload will contain some or all of the concrete data for an entity, depending on the purpose of the satellite.
+The payload will contain some or all of the concrete data for an entity, depending on the purpose of the Satellite.

 4. An effectivity date.
 Usually called `EFFECTIVE_FROM`, this column is the business effective date of a Satellite record.
 It records that a record is valid from a specific point in time.